Addiction | 6 min read

 Adderall Withdrawal

 Dependence is possible with Adderall, leading to withdrawal symptoms if you try to stop using Adderall or cut back on your dose significantly.
-The likelihood of withdrawal is higher if you’re misusing Adderall, abusing Adderall with other drugs, or taking Adderall in other ways than intended, such as snorting it.
+The likelihood of withdrawal is higher if you’re misusing Adderall, abusing Adderall with other drugs, or taking Adderall in different ways than intended, such as snorting it.

 Most people with Adderall addiction will experience withdrawal symptoms.
 Though withdrawal isn’t as dangerous with stimulants as it can be with alcohol or benzos, the feelings of depression that come with the stimulant “crash” can increase the risk of suicidal thoughts and actions.